sgibson91/magprop/data/README.md

 These files are in `.txt` format and have six columns of floating point data.
 The columns in order from left to right are: observed arrival time of photon, positive time uncertainty, negative time uncertainty, observed photon flux, positive flux uncertainty, negative flux uncertainty.
+Temporal values are reported in units of seconds and flux values are reported in units of `ergs s^-1 cm^-2`.

 There are also rows in the raw datafiles pertaining to the plotting package used by the host website.
 Such rows begin with `!`, `READ` or `NO`.